-With rollercoasters, immersive 4D experiences and plenty of exciting rides, it’s no wonder that a visit to USJ has become one of the top things to do in the Kansai region.
-This steady popularity, however, means few discounts are available, but decisions on where and when to buy tickets as well as what kind of access you want can help you save a few yen towards that extra cauldron cake.
+With rollercoasters, immersive 4D experiences, the Wizarding World of Harry Potter, plenty of exciting rides, and the new Super Nintendo World, it’s no wonder that a visit to Universal Studios Japan (USJ) has become one of the top things to do in the Kansai region.
+This steady popularity, however, means few discounts are available, but decisions on where and when to buy tickets, as well as what kind of access you want, can help you save a few yen towards that extra cauldron cake.

 Note: All prices are listed inclusive of tax, but prices do fluctuate and may rise annually.